 fbpx

-The proposed Statement of Outstanding Universal Value for the Victorian Goldfields has been developed as a draft by UK World Heritage expert Barry Gamble (10/20).
-The purpose of this draft is to start the journey of understanding what makes the goldfields globally significant.
-It is designed to be tested and debated as more evidence comes to light and more stakeholders become involved.
-The extent of the property and its attributes are yet to be clarified.
+This early version of the proposed Statement of Outstanding Universal Value for the Victorian Goldfields was developed as a draft by UK World Heritage expert Barry Gamble (10/20).
+The purpose of this draft was to start the journey of understanding what makes the goldfields globally significant.
+It was designed to be tested and debated as more evidence comes to light and more stakeholders become involved, including the regions’ First Nations Peoples.
+The final Statement of Outstanding Universal Value, which will incorporate this further work, as well as the extent of the property and its attributes, are a work in progress.

 Victorian Goldfields is a cultural landscape.
 It comprises a series of landscapes, rural and urban, that exemplify the goldrush phenomenon in all its technological, social and environmental character and consequences.
 Moreover, it represents one of the most significant and sensational goldrushes the world has ever witnessed.